Duslerke/datamunge/README.md

    ```
 3. After the virtual environment is created, it needs to be **activated**.

-   _This step needs to be every time you want to use this project as the environment automatically `deactivate`'s once
+   _This step needs to be every time you want to use this project and run its code because the environment
-   your terminal window is closed._
+   automatically `deactivate`'s once your terminal window is closed._

    **To active** the environment:
    - Linux / MacOS: Run: